Expert bolsters Zimmerman account of Trayvon Martin shooting

 In a setback for the prosecution on Monday, Seminole County Circuit Judge Debra Nelson ruled that defense lawyers could introduce evidence that Martin had the active ingredient of marijuana in his system when he was killed.

-Nelson was expected to rule later on Tuesday on whether jurors should see a digital reconstruction of Zimmerman's shooting of Martin, in a gated community in Sanford, Florida, on February 26, 2012.
+After lengthy debate, Nelson said she would rule on Wednesday whether jurors should see a digital reconstruction of the crime scene in a gated community in Sanford.

 DiMaio testified that Zimmerman, 29, had at least six injuries after his clash with Martin - including two on the back of his head that appeared to indicate impacts with concrete - one on each temple, one on his forehead and one on his nose.

-Valerie Rao, a medical examiner testifying for the prosecution last week, said Zimmerman suffered "insignificant" injuries in the incident, as the state attempted to undermine Zimmerman's claim he feared for his life.
+Valerie Rao, a medical examiner who testified last week for the prosecution, said Zimmerman suffered "insignificant" injuries in the incident, as the state attempted to undermine Zimmerman's claim he feared for his life.

 DiMaio said the injuries could be worse than they appeared.
 Lacerations to Zimmerman's head suggested the use of "severe force," he said, lending credence to his claim that Martin slammed Zimmerman's head into a concrete walkway after knocking him to the ground with a punch that broke his nose.

-Once a verdict is rendered, it seems likely that many Americans will be disappointed however Zimmerman's fate is decided, because they have already made up their minds about the killing, an event became a virtual national obsession last year.
+Once a verdict is rendered, it seems likely that many Americans will be disappointed however Zimmerman's fate is decided, because the killing and the trial have attracted wide national attention.

-Highlighting fears of racial tensions in Sanford, the Broward County Sheriff's Office in south Florida, the state's largest, said on Monday it was working closely with the Sanford Police Department and other local law enforcement agencies to coordinate "a response plan in anticipation of the verdict."
+As a result, some authorities are preparing for possible racial tensions.
+The Broward County Sheriff's Office, the state's largest, said on Monday it was working closely with the Sanford Police Department and other local law enforcement agencies to coordinate "a response plan in anticipation of the verdict."

 Sanford's population of 54,000 is about 30 percent black.